hannesill/grasp-quality/README.md

-# Grasping via Online Adaption by optimizing a grasp quality score
+# Grasping via Online Adaption
+...by optimizing a grasp quality score

 University project for the course "Advanced Deep Learning for Robotics"